k3zi/interpreter/README.txt

   2. Run `make` to build the `Tokenizer` executable.

 Execution:
-  1. Use the executable as such: `./Tokenizer testFile.core`, passing in a CORE language source file.
+  1. Use the executable as such: `Tokenizer testFile.core`, passing in a CORE language source file.
+  2. Note on some operating systems you may have to prefix the program name with the current working directory `./` -> `./Tokenizer testFile.core`.